Team Prince Pickleball

 - Women's Singles Overall Pro Record: 57-3

 Dekel Bar is a former tennis player, ranked 580 ATP singles and 380 ATP doubles.
-He is originally from Tel Aviv, Israel where he studies Business and Economics at Herzliya University.
+He is originally from Tel Aviv, Israel where he studies Economics and Entrepreneurship at Herzliya University.
 Since 2012 he played full time as a ranked tennis professional on the ATP tour and was ranked number three in Israel as well as playing on the Davis Cup team.
 After many years on the pro tennis circuit, in 2018 Dekel decided to pick up pickleball and he has quickly established himself on the pro pickleball circuit.
 In 2019 he won 4th place in Tournament of Champions in both Men’s Doubles and Men’s Singles after only three months of playing pickleball.
 Dekel is now ranked in the top ten Pickleball Pro players.
 Dekel also owns Pickleball Getaways, a pickleball travel company for which he provides pickleball instruction.

 - 2020 California Open - Gold in Men's Singles Open & Gold in Men's Doubles Open